Bachelor’s Degree (BA) in Digital Design: Web Design Emphasis

 Course Description

 This writing-intensive course focuses on the essential business skills necessary for the design professional.
 Personal branding and marketing, networking, industry landscape, professional advancement and career scaffolding, ethical and legal issues, project management, teamwork, professional communication, and other industry issues are explored as they relate to the design profession.
-Technology requirement: Students provide their own laptop, mouse, and subscription to the Adobe Creative Cloud.
+Technology requirement: Students provide their own laptop and mouse.
+Students will use industry-standard software to complete assignments.
 Verify required technical specifications in the University Policy Handbook, which is available on www.gcu.edu.
 Prerequisite: Senior standing.

 Course Description